mindspore.Tensor.argmax

 Tensor.argmax(axis=None, keepdims=False) Tensor

-Return the indices of the maximum values of self across a dimension.
+Return the indices of the maximum values along the given axis of the tensor.

 Parameters

-• keepdims (bool, optional) – Whether the output tensor retains the specified dimension.
-Ignored if axis is None.
-Default: False .
+• keepdims (bool, optional) – Whether the output tensor has dim retained.
+Default False .

 Returns